-The Amazon region's economic performance during the first half of the eighteenth century had little to do with the mining phenomenon, and its growth patterns throughout the whole century were different from those of the state of Brazil.
+The Amazon region's economic performance during the first half of the 18th century had little to do with the mining phenomenon, and its growth patterns throughout the whole century were different from those of the state of Brazil.
 To be more exact, it is only from the 1760s that export-oriented agriculture developed, with extracted products dominating foreign trade.
 The series of values of Maranhão's tithe contracts indicates a completely stagnant agriculture until 1758, with values between two and four contos de réis; the same should be true for the province of Grão Pará.
 This is not to say that the region's commercial activity was negligible.
 In the early 1750s, Maranhão and Pará sent a handful of vessels to Lisbon each year, but the cargoes were primarily leather and cocoa.
 In addition, the hinterland drugs trade (drogas do sertão) and extensive livestock production were linked to the production of foodstuffs and cachaça for the riverside markets (Chambouleyron 2010).

-From the 1750s onwards, there was a trend towards sustained and nearly uninterrupted growth in Maranhão's agriculture; the tithes which were farmed for almost 10 contos between 1751 and 1753, reached 73 contos in 1805 (appendix A, figure A7).
+From the 1750s onwards, there was a trend towards sustained and nearly uninterrupted growth in Maranhão's agriculture; the tithes, which were farmed for almost 10 contos between 1751 and 1753, reached 73 contos in 1805 (Appendix A, Figure A7).
 Pará likely followed a similar trend, but certainly not as positive.
-Throughout the eighteenth century, cocoa remained its main export product, and its slave population remained small (Martins 2015, pp. 126; Mota and Cunha 2017).
+Throughout the 18th century, cocoa remained its main export product, and its slave population remained small (de Martins 2015, p.
+126; da Mota and da Cunha 2017).